dotnet/EntityFramework.Docs/entity-framework/core/modeling/sequences.md

 # Sequences

 > [!NOTE]
 > Sequences are a feature typically supported only by relational databases.
-If you're using a non-relational database such as Cosmos, check your database documentation on generating unique values.
+If you're using a non-relational database such as Azure Cosmos DB, check your database documentation on generating unique values.

 A sequence generates unique, sequential numeric values in the database.
 Sequences are not associated with a specific table, and multiple tables can be set up to draw values from the same sequence.